University Nondiscrimination Statement

 Additional Resources

-The CSD department has a DEI committee who are available to support students.
+The CSD department has a Belonging and Inclusion Committee who are available to support students.
 Please reach out to us:

 Philip Combiths: philip-combiths@uiowa.edu